sagar46/sagar46/README.md

 ### Hi there 👋
-Motivated software developer with experience in developing eﬃcient and reliable software solutions.Proﬁcient in Java, Spring Boot and familiar with Angular and Node Js.Strong problem-solving and analytical skills with a passion for learn- ing and adapting to new technologies.
+Motivated software developer with experience in developing eﬃcient and reliable software solutions.Proﬁcient in Java, Spring Boot and familiar with Angular and Node Js.Strong problem-solving and analytical skills with a passion for learn ing and adapting to new technologies.
 Eﬀective communicative and team player.

 <!--